SimulationTools/SimulationTools/Source/Documentation/English/Guides/Numerical Relativity.md

      "DataAnalysis",{"WaveformOverlap" -> "Compute the phase- and time-maximised overlap of two DataTables"}],

    GuideSection[
-     "NRExport",{"ExportSim" -> "Export various data from a simulation to a given directory", "ExportConfig" -> "Export a set of simulations run at different resolutions"}]},
+     "NRExport",{"ExportNumericalRelativitySimulation" -> "Export various data from a simulation to a given directory"}]},

   "Tutorials" -> {"Numerical Relativity"}}